User manual optimise:ms

-The data will be added to the Medical History Summary in the appropriate section (Anthropometry and Vital Signs, here).
+The data will be added to the Medical History Summary in the appropriate section (Physical Measures and Vital Signs, here).

 Symptoms and Signs are recorded only at a high level in the Optimise MS database in an attempt to maximise the efficiency of their recording in the clinic and thus encourage their completeness.
 Symptoms reported by the patient and Signs observed by the neurologist are recorded separately.